ExpediaGroup/waggle-dance/HowToKerberize.md

 </property>
 ```

-In addition, all metastores need to use the zk shared token:
+In addition, all metastores need to use the Zookeeper shared token:
 ```
   <property>
     <name>hive.cluster.delegation.token.store.class</name>